23/DeveloperDocumentation/index.md

 Put plainly:
 * If a `token` is shared, a user will always have access to an item.
 * When a video is made public, the token is too.

 ---

+## Access protection on streams

+The platform and API provides full [protection scheme](protection) for securing access to videos, for example with passwords, geographic location, paywalls or even through third-party services.
+This builds on top of the `id` + `token` method described above and is covered in detail in [*Protecting videos and streams*](protection).

+---